Hagit Ayalon, Hebrew and Judaics Teacher

 Lauren Weisbaum, Kindergarten General Studies Teacher

-Ms. Weisbaum brings abundant warmth, creativity and wisdom – as well as over 12 years of experience – to her vital work as our Kindergarten General Studies teacher.
-Prior to moving to California, she taught at Kipling Elementary School in Deerfield, Illinois.
-She has her BA in English and American Literature from the University of Illinois and her MA in Education from the University of Texas, El Paso.
+Ms. Weisbaum brings abundant warmth, creativity, and wisdom – as well as 14 years of experience – to her vital work as our Kindergarten General Studies teacher.
+Prior to joining CCJDS, Ms. Weisbaum taught in Chicago, IL and in El Paso, TX, has served as a Literacy Coach at the Chicago Public Schools, and has taught at the University of Texas, El Paso.
+She has her B.A. in English and American Literature from the University of Illinois, Champaign-Urbana and her M.Ed. as a Reading Specialist from the University of Texas, El Paso.
 Joined CCJDS in 2019.

 Kenny Widmann, Middle School Humanities Teacher